Making the Case for Schoolyard Forests

 Tree Canopy Equity

-In partnership with GreenInfo Network, we are creating a dynamic GIS map of K-12 public schools across California to use as a baseline to measure schoolyard tree canopy equity and as a tool to inform future policy priorities.
-The map will include sub-parcel level information including percent tree canopy cover in areas accessible to children.
+In partnership with GreenInfo Network, we have created a dynamic GIS map of K-12 public schools across California to use as a baseline to measure schoolyard tree canopy equity and as a tool to inform future policy priorities.
+The map includes sub-parcel level information including percent tree canopy cover in areas accessible to children and is accompanied by policy recommendations.

 BENEFITS OF SCHOOLYARD FORESTS